arsumelahi21/file-manager/README.md

 - **Tailwind CSS** for styling
 - **NextAuth.js** for authentication
 - **Supabase**
     - Database for folders/files metadata
     - Storage for actual files
-  - RLS (Row-Level Security) for access control

 ---

 ##  Setup Instructions